23 July 2021

 The module will explore the role of money and banking in normal and crisis times as well as the most recent developments in the financial industry, namely cryptocurrencies and blockchain technologies.
 In particular, we will investigate the role of credit for economic growth, why do banks exist and how they do compete.
 We will then research how banks possibly triggered the Great Financial Crisis (2007-8) as well as governments’ policies in response.
 Finally, we will devote our attention to the most recent development in the money and credit markets, such as blockchain technologies and cryptocurrencies, with specific emphasis on bitcoins.
 The module will be articulated around standard theoretical models, empirical evidence, policy developments and case studies.
 With the latter respect we will take advantage of the international dimension of the UCL Summer School and we will draw from the experiences of different countries in the world.

-This is a level one module (equivalent to first year undergraduate).
-Students are expected to have a knowledge of basic economic concepts as well as meeting the standard entry requirements.
+This is a level two module (equivalent to second year undergraduate).
+In addition to the standard UCL Summer School entry criteria, applicants will be expected to have knowledge of basic economic concepts.

 15 UCL credits, 7.5 ECTS, 4 US

 GBP 2165: There is a built-in tuition fee discount for students studying for 6 weeks (2 modules)